-- Have multiple ways to receive warnings - Make an emergency plan, including family communication and evacuation plans - Map out routes to safe places on high ground or inland, practice walking them - Know your risk in harbor and your fastest route to deep water - Put together portable disaster supply kits
+- Have multiple ways to receive tsunami alerts- sign up for local alerts. - Make an emergency plan, including family communication and evacuation plans. - Map out routes to safe places on high ground or inland, and practice walking them. - If in harbor know your fastest route to high ground.
+If underway, know your fastest route to deep water. - Put together portable disaster supply kits.